Tradition, Innovation and Creativity

 Close relations with students are at the core of what we do.
 Our proximity to London means we have many trips to theatre and galleries.
 English students are active in the English Society; drama and the arts; student journalism and radio; and volunteering, all supported by the department.

-You can apply for an additional year abroad, for a year abroad as an integrated part of the degree, with places on offer at a wide range of universities in the USA, Canada, Australa and New Zealand, Europe and elsewhere.
+You can apply for an additional year abroad, for a year abroad as an integrated part of the degree, with places on offer at a wide range of universities in the USA, Canada, Australia, New Zealand, Europe and elsewhere.

 From Degree to Workplace